istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 Eat, Sleep, Rave, **REPEAT!**
 {{< /quote >}}

-Now it is time to create a second, third and fourth egress gateway pointing to another external service.
+Now it is time to create a second, third and fourth egress gateway pointing to other upstream services.

 ## Final thoughts